Loading...

 You can also multiply different pairs of factors and the product would remain the same.

-This is known as the associative law, and again, applies to both addition and multiplication.
+This is known as the associative law and again applies to both addition and multiplication.

-Hopefully you've got something to take away with you and you can start applying that in your everyday maths.
+Thanks for joining me today, hopefully you've got something to take away with and you can start applying that in your everyday maths.

-Take care, and I'll see you soon.
+Take care and I'll see you soon.